mbbo128/parchemin/vim.md

 - word by word : w
 - word by word back : b
 - end of a word no space : e
-- back to beginning: ^
+- back to beginning : ^
+- go to the end : $